Amazon.com is without a doubt one of the most if not the most popular affiliate programme worldwide.

 #2 Offline Promotions

 My tip: When you send out emails put the link to your post in the mail.
-That way your readers get redirected to your post which includes affiliate links.
+That way your readers get redirected to your post which then includes the affiliate links.

 #3 Affiliate Links